mattermost/docs/source/deployment/sso-saml-adfs.md

 ![adfs_9_configure_identifiers.PNG](../../source/images/adfs_9_configure_identifiers.PNG)

-9) In the **Configure Multi-factor Authentication Now?** screen, you may enable multi-factor authentication, but this is beyond the scope of this guide.
+9) In the **Configure Multi-factor Authentication Now** screen, you may enable multi-factor authentication, but this is beyond the scope of this guide.

 ![adfs_10_configure_mfa.PNG](../../source/images/adfs_10_configure_mfa.PNG)